panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 type: post
 ---

 Users enjoy fast and responsive user interfaces (UI).
-User insterface response delay of less than 100 milliseconds feels instant to a user.
+User interface response delay of less than 100 milliseconds feels instant to a user.
 A delay between 100 and 300 milliseconds is already perceptible.

 To improve user interface performance, React offers a higher-order component `React.memo()`.
 By memoizing the rendered output, memoization helps to avoid unnecessary rendering.